kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ## American Rule (1898-1946)

-In which the Americans try to educate their Brown Brothers after they massacre some of the first.
+Americans try to educate their Little Brown Brothers after they massacre some of them first.

 - <span class=year>1898 October</span> *Manila Times* publishes its first issue.
 Columnist Rigoberto Tiglao lambasts the Spanish and Americans and urge the Katipuneros to throw their lot with the Chinese.